School-of-Rust/school-of-rust/content/lessons/intro_and_setup/1-whats-rust.md

 +++
-title = "Introduction to Rust" description = "What is Rust, how is it different from other languages, and what makes it special?" date = 2022-04-17 weight = 10
+title = "What is Rust All About?" description = "What is Rust, how is it different from other languages, and what makes it special?" date = 2022-04-17 weight = 10
 [extra]
-icon = "fa-solid fa-download"
+icon = "fa-solid fa-gear"
 +++

 `TODO`